 Special Representative McAuliffe was appointed by President Joe Biden to lead the Office of Global Partnerships in the United States Department of State.
 Her office directly supports the Biden Administration’s commitment to U.S. global leadership by assembling public-private partnerships to advance key national security and foreign policy priorities.

 Special Representative McAuliffe leads on partnership building efforts that achieve the administration’s policy objectives by advancing public-private collaborations that spearhead new technology and innovation, support entrepreneurship and economic development, combat climate change and strengthen energy security, promote gender equity and human rights, and counter malign influence across the globe.
 Special Representative McAuliffe has forged these partnerships by engaging a diverse set of stakeholders including civil society, business, non-profit, diaspora, academic, philanthropic, faith-based, and other private sector leaders.

-Special Representative McAuliffe has a strong background in public-private partnerships and cross-sector engagement.
-She most recently served as the national policy advisor for Share Our Strength and the No Kid Hungry Campaign where she met with federal, state, and local government leaders, as well as members of the business and philanthropic sectors to create partnerships and advocate for policies to end child hunger and advance equity in public education.
+Prior to her appointment by President Biden, she served as the national policy advisor for Share Our Strength and the No Kid Hungry Campaign where she worked with the private sector to build partnerships to end child hunger and advance equity in public education.
 As First Lady of Virginia, McAuliffe founded and chaired Virginia’s Council on Bridging the Nutritional Divide, a groundbreaking initiative which forged cross-sector, public-private collaboration to improve childhood nutrition and build food access initiatives.